-If you haven’t already, please read about Train the Brain and take the brain fitness pledge!
+If you haven’t already, please read about Train the Brain and take the brain health pledge!

 Needing help with your mental health is nothing to be ashamed about.
 According to Scientific American, 80% of people will experience a mental health crisis at some point in their lives.
-These crises could be addressed or avoided by practicing daily brain fitness (try using these tips).
+These crises could be addressed or avoided by practicing daily brain health habits (try using these tips).

 *Urgent Mental Health Resources*